FuadPoroshtica/T-401-ICYB-CySec-Knowledge-Base/Lecture Notes/2025-12-08 Principles of Defense (Fuad).md

   *(Threat x Vulnerability = Likelihood)*
 - Mitigate/Reduce, Avoid, Accept, and Transfer
 - The cost should exceed the asset’s value.
-- **Design Principles & Defense in Depth**: Don’t run a web server as root.
+- **Design Principles & [Defense in Depth](../Terminology/Defense%20&%20Control/Defense%20in%20Depth.md)**: Don’t run a web server as root.
 - Fail-safe defaults, rules what is allowed, economy of mechanism
 - Complete mediation, open design.
 Avoid: Security by Obscurity.
-- **Defense in depth**: Everything can fail, you should have a next one to defend
+- **[Defense in Depth](../Terminology/Defense%20&%20Control/Defense%20in%20Depth.md)**: Everything can fail, you should have a next one to defend
 - You want to protect a physical.
 You want to have [Firewall](../Terminology/Defense%20&%20Control/Firewall.md) separation between the internal network, detect all the time, including individual hosts, and make sure all data is encrypted all the time, ensure integrity, use a hash as a signature, and always have a backup.
 - Administration responsibilities include MFA password policies, Training, patch management, and principles of privilege.
 - By type: Physical, Technical, and Administrative, and then by Function: Preventive, Detective, and Corrective